Women’s health

 • postural and breathing exercises

-• may include the fitting of a silicone pessary to provide support.
-Your physiotherapist will liaise with your GP or gynaecologist on this, however women’s health physiotherapists are experts in the fitting and management of support pessaries.
+• fitting of a silicone pessary to provide support.
+Your physiotherapist will liaise with your GP or gynaecologist on this, however women’s health physiotherapists are experts in the fitting and management of support pessaries

 Prolapse Chronic Health Conditions 2021